ncsa/hydro_documentation/docs/source/user-guide/running-jobs.rst

         -L 127.0.0.1:8991:hydro40:8991 \
         hydrol1.ncsa.illinois.edu

    Authenticate with your login and MFA, as usual.
+Note that if you have SSH ControlMaster set up on your local machine, you may need to add -o ControlPath=none to the ssh command parameters above.

 #.
 Paste the second URL (containing **127.0.0.1:port_number** and the token string) from step 1 into your browser and you will be connected to the Jupyter instance running on your compute node of Delta.